 Surrendered on 9 May 1945 at Narvik, Norway (Waller & Niestlé, 2010).

-Transferred to Loch Eriboll, Scotland, on 19 May and later to Loch Ryan for Operation Deadlight.
+Transferred to Loch Eriboll, Scotland, on 19 May 1945, later to Lisahally and Loch Ryan.

 Operation Deadlight (post-war Allied operation, info)